CharlesHahn/PeptideConstructor/README.md

-# DL-PeptideBuilder: A simple Python library to generate model (DL-)peptides.
+# PeptideConstructor: A simple Python library to generate model (DL-) peptides with different secondary structure.

 ## Still working on this: